FIFA has an officiating problem and no solution in sight

 A visual representation of what it feels like to lose your parlay on the last leg pic.twitter.com/rcGfyYwxjF— br_betting (@br_betting) December 1, 2022

 As you can see in the tweet above, there is simply zero way to determine that there was definitive proof to overrule the side-judge that the ball was not indeed out of bounds.
-Unless Goal-line technology and the tracking chip in the Adidas World Cup Balls there is no active technology to help officials determines whether or not a ball has definitively crossed the line out of play.
+Apart from goal-line technology and the tracking chip in the Adidas World Cup Balls, there is no active technology to help officials determine whether or not a ball has definitively crossed the line out of play.
 Whether or not this is that official photo remains to be seen, but it is credited to an AP reporter.
-So if this truly is the photo, that just creates more questions and less answers.
+So if this truly is the photo, that just creates more questions.
 Heck, even the Fox Sports group had top weigh in:

 "Can't overturn it.
 Japan is in.
 It is what it is."@stuholden, @clint_dempsey, & @AlexiLalas discuss Japan's controversial goal ⬇️ pic.twitter.com/NcR8NpiCLC— FOX Soccer (@FOXSoccer) December 1, 2022

-While I get Dempsey saying “You cant overturn it,” that doesn't excuse the reality that it was inconclusive yet overturned the Assistant and knocked Germany out.
+While I get Dempsey saying “You cant overturn it,” that doesn't excuse the reality that it was inconclusive, yet overturned by the Assistant and knocked Germany out.

 That’s the first major and utmost imperative problem to fix for FIFA regarding VAR: Overruling decisions without following their own rules.
-I know some will say this was in, and some (like myself) who believe it was out.
-The problem therein lies the fact there are multiple analytical determinations on that photo and they all lack definitive and without a doubt proof.
+I know some will say this was in, and there are some (like myself) who believe it was out.
+The problem therein, lies in the fact that there are multiple analytical determinations on that photo and they all lack definitive and without a doubt proof.
 Yet, for reasons still unknown, the VAR official decided to overrule the assistant official.
-They then failed to report the image and the information until at least an hour after the event occurred so therein lies the next VAR problem: Their lack of communication with fans.
+They then failed to report the image and the information until at least an hour after the event occurred.
+Therein lies the next VAR problem: Their lack of communication with fans.

 The VAR view of the offside call ruled against Croatia ⬇️ pic.twitter.com/84KOA9CmxO— FOX Soccer (@FOXSoccer) December 1, 2022

 I’d like someone to in all seriousness explain how this is offside on Croatia.
 When watching the video of the play it becomes even worse.
-And once again, this ruling is made and dramatically impacts no only the game but the tournament as well.
+And once again, this ruling was made and dramatically impacted not only the game, but the tournament as well.
 Croatia had every right to be upset after being justifiably robbed of a penalty in the early stages of their clinching match.

 No yellow card was given to Messi after this handball pic.twitter.com/6IMetwkqwY— FOX Soccer (@FOXSoccer) December 9, 2022

 Of course it’s not given because it’s Lionel Messi.
-The problem is however is that the same referee already set the tone with giving a yellow card for a eerily similar handball on the Dutch earlier in the game.
+The problem is, however, that the same referee already set the tone by giving a yellow card for an eerily similar handball on the Dutch earlier in the game.
 That’s also not to mention he gave out an absurd 15 yellow cards, the most ever in a World Cup game.
 His inability to serve double-yellows and red’s proved to be the ultimate decider in a game where Argentina was able to clearly benefit from.
 Another moment of pure incompetence from Antonio Lahouz is the moment where Leandro Paredes not only chopped down Nathan Aké, but also intentionally ripped the ball directly at the Dutch bench.
 Both of those events individually constituted a yellow card, yet somehow Paredes was inexplicably not sent off:

 OH MY— FOX Soccer (@FOXSoccer) December 9, 2022